varigence/docs/bimlflex/user-guide/export-to-file.md

 7-Zip can be downloaded from [http://www.7-zip.org](http://www.7-zip.org)

-## Adding Source to Zip File Metadata.
+## Adding Source to Zip File Metadata

 ### Connections